2022 European League of Football season: Rosters

-Like last season, there is a limit of 4 US American, Canadian, Mexican or Japanese players per roster, and two on the field at the same time, but people who are dual citizens of the U.S. and a EU-member country are not counted towards that limit in keeping with the Bosman ruling.
+Like last season, there is a limit of 4 US American, Canadian, Mexican or Japanese players per roster, and two on the field at the same time, but people who are dual citizens of the U.S. and an EU-member country are not counted towards that limit in keeping with the Bosman ruling.
 There is also a limit of 8 non-American foreigners per roster.
 Brazilian players do not count towards the import quota.

 The overall roster limit is 55 active Players and 5 spots on the practice squad.

 Roster moves

 In the 2022 preseason, several ELF players were picked up by other professional leagues, including 2021 season MVP Madre London.
 ELF contracts allow for premature termination in case professional North American leagues want to sign these players.